Quansight/Quansight-website/apps/labs/posts/polars-plugins-lets-make-them-easier-to-use.md

 They didn't have to do that, so I'd call it a nice move.

 <hr />

+## New ideas to make plugins more approachable

 Back to work!
 Up until now, I haven't talked about a key term that kept haunting me: accessibility.